respondcreate/django-versatileimagefield/docs/specifying_ppoi.rst

 initial inspiration for ``django-versatileimagefield`` came as a result of tackling this very problem.

-PIL's
+The ``crop`` Sizer's core functionality (located in the ``versatileimagefield.versatileimagefield.CroppedImage.crop_on_centerpoint`` method) was inspired by PIL's
 `ImageOps.fit <http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit>`__
-method (by `Kevin Cazabon <http://www.cazabon.com/>`__) is what powers the image manipulation of the ``crop`` Sizer and it takes an optional keyword argument, ``centering``, which expects a 2-tuple comprised of floats which are greater than or equal to 0 and less than or equal to 1.
-These two values together form a cartesian coordinate system that dictates where to center the crop:
+function (by `Kevin Cazabon <http://www.cazabon.com/>`__) which takes an optional keyword argument, ``centering``, that expects a 2-tuple comprised of floats which are greater than or equal to 0 and less than or equal to 1.
+These two values together form a cartesian coordinate system that dictates what percentage of pixels to 'trim' off each of the long sides (i.e. left/right or top/bottom, depending on the aspect ratio of the cropped size vs. the original size):

 +----------+--------------+--------------+--------------+
 |          |Left          |Center        |Right         |